davidlimwj/Family-Travel-Tracker/README.md

 - Some flights (especially budget carriers) may have incomplete data and will prompt you to fill manually
 - Terminal is only populated for Singapore (SIN/XSP) departures and arrivals
 - Flight data availability depends on how far in advance the flight is
+- The airport reference sheet (DO NOT TOUCH) maps IATA codes to city and country names

 ## Built With